How to Get Pregnant with Irregular Periods (TTC Guide)

 - Seeking support through counseling or support groups

 What causes irregular periods?

 Medical conditions and health issues are the leading causes of irregular menstrual cycles.
 Some require treatment, but others may resolve on their own.
 Below are common conditions linked to irregular periods.

 Polycystic ovarian syndrome (PCOS)

-You may be able to conceive with PCOS.
-Medication is sometimes prescribed to help induce ovulation, and you’ll likely need to see a fertility specialist for monitoring.
+You may still be able to conceive with PCOS.
+Medication is sometimes prescribed to help with ovulation and you’ll likely need to see a fertility specialist for monitoring.

 Uterine fibroids are noncancerous growths that can appear during childbearing years.
 They are fairly common.
-Some women have no symptoms, while others may experience heavy menstrual bleeding, longer than normal bleeding, pelvic pain, and lower back pain.
+Some women have no symptoms while others may experience heavy menstrual bleeding, longer than normal bleeding, pelvic pain, and lower back pain.

-The exact cause of fibroids is unknown, but genetics and hormones may be related to them.
-Most types of uterine fibroids don’t affect fertility and pregnancy — except for submucosal fibroids.
+The exact cause of fibroids is unknown but genetics and hormones may play a role.
+Most types of uterine fibroids don’t affect fertility and pregnancy – except submucosal fibroids.

 Pelvic inflammatory disease (PID)